 Now some fresh pickings from the Political Grapevine:

-The names of three prominent Syrian officials implicated in the murder of former Lebanese Prime Minister Rafik Hariri, including Syrian President Bashar Assad's brother, might not have been revealed if not for a U.N. computer error.
+The names of three prominent Syrian officials implicated in the murder of former Lebanese Prime Minister Rafik Hariri (search), including Syrian President Bashar Assad's brother, might not have been revealed if not for a U.N. computer error.
 An electronic report on the U.N.'s investigation inadvertently allowed readers to see any changes that had been made, including the deletion of three high-ranking Syrians and one Lebanese official.

 Burying the Lead?